ythienpont/performance-modelling-exams/README.md

 ## Submitting Your Contribution

 - **Create a Pull Request**: Make your changes, and if possible, select a reviewer for feedback.
+(Fork repository or separate branch as collaborator) PR should be called *year*-*nr.*
-  - Create an issue for the problem you are working on from the list of problems (Each exam has a large issue, pressing the circle while hovering over a list item creates a new issue for that problem).
+  - Create an issue for the problem you are working on from the list of problems, this is a good indication to see if an exercise is currently being worked on.
+(Each exam has a large issue, pressing the circle while hovering over a list item creates a new issue for that problem).
 Note that there are helpful labels available to you, use them where possible.
   - If you are not familiar with GitHub you can always send me a message and I'll try to guide you through the process.
 - **Send Your Solution**: If you’re not comfortable with LaTeX or can’t add the solution directly, you can email me a scan or picture of your solution.
 I’ll try to add it as soon as possible.